Location: Septemvri, Karabunar, Bulgaria

 Room and Board Arrangements

-Accommodation is in Villa Terres Hotel, Karabunar, Bulgaria - in comfortable rooms with two to three beds (bathrooms with shower and WC), equipped with air-conditioning and TV in a local newly built hotel.
+Accommodation: Villa Terres Hotel - in comfortable rooms with two to three beds (bathrooms with shower and WC), equipped with a/c and TV in a local newly built hotel.
 The hotel has a small swimming pool and spa, free of charge for the participants in the field school.
-There are cheap laundry services and free Wi-Fi available.
+There are cheap laundry services and free Wi-Fi is provided.
+Extra night - 30 EUR (per night per person), Single room - 200 EUR (for two-week period).

 Lander J. Roman Stone Fortifications.
 Variation and Change from the First Century AD to the Fourth, BAR International Series 206, 1984